hhai-le/Ping_switch_netplan/README.md

-# If unreachable then apply other netplan
+# If unreachable then apply other netplan config

 Clone to local: